Unicity/Gauntlet/README.md

     -d test files directory path

-    -a the base path for the test endpoints (not required)
+    -a the base path for the test endpoints (optional)

-    -u JSON diff url (not required)
+    -u JSON diff url (optional)

+    --shortener path to shortener config js file (optional)

-    --aws-secrect AWS secret (not required)
+    --aws-secrect AWS secret (optional)

-    --aws-key AWS Key (not required)
+    --aws-key AWS Key (optional)

-    --aws-bucket AWS Bucket (not required)
+    --aws-bucket AWS Bucket (optional)

-    --verbose Prints out the headers and output from the server for each test. (not required)
+    --verbose Prints out the headers and output from the server for each test. (optional)

 Running a specific set of tests.
   `gauntlet <parameters> "testname.subTest" "testname"`